-- 5) maintains or enhances the function of the wider centre; and - 6) does not undermine the established character, vitality or civic role of the frontage; and - 7) maintains balance and diversity of uses in the frontage; and - 8) maintains an active ground floor use. - 7.75 This policy applies within the Primary Shopping Areas of the Town and District Centres identified in Core Strategy Policy CS14 and PSP31.
-The aim of the policy is to support the vitality and viability of these centres by promoting diversity, while recognising that the retail function should continue to underpin them. - 7.76 Retail uses are those within Use Classes A1.
-Main town centre uses are defined in the NPPF and includes Use Classes A2 A5, such as banks, building societies, cafes and restaurants and Use Classes D1 and D2 such as churches, community centres, doctors and gyms. - 7.77 The Primary Shopping Frontages comprise a high proportion of Use Class A1 retail shopping uses, whereas the Secondary Frontages provide opportunities for a greater range of uses that complement the retail role of the centres while providing for a diversity of uses, services and facilities.
-Such uses include cafes, restaurants and financial services, as well as leisure and community facilities, which would add to the vitality of the area and are considered active ground floor uses. - 7.78 Primary Shopping Frontages and the Primary Shopping Areas they sit within, are particularly sensitive to breaks in A1 retail, as this has an impact on footfall and affects shoppers' perceptions of parts of the centre.
+- 5) maintains or enhances the function of the wider centre; and - 6) does not undermine the established character, vitality or civic role of the frontage; and - 7) maintains balance and diversity of uses in the frontage; and - 8) maintains an active ground floor use. - 7.73 This policy applies within the Primary Shopping Areas of the Town and District Centres identified in Core Strategy Policy CS14 and PSP31.
+The aim of the policy is to support the vitality and viability of these centres by promoting diversity, while recognising that the retail function should continue to underpin them. - 7.74 Retail uses are those within Use Classes A1.
+Main town centre uses are defined in the NPPF and includes Use Classes A2 A5, such as banks, building societies, cafes and restaurants and Use Classes D1 and D2 such as churches, community centres, doctors and gyms. - 7.75 The Primary Shopping Frontages comprise a high proportion of Use Class A1 retail shopping uses, whereas the Secondary Frontages provide opportunities for a greater range of uses that complement the retail role of the centres while providing for a diversity of uses, services and facilities.
+Such uses include cafes, restaurants and financial services, as well as leisure and community facilities, which would add to the vitality of the area and are considered active ground floor uses.
+Primary and Secondary Frontages have been reviewed through the preparation of this plan and defined on the Policies Map.

+- 7.76 Primary Shopping Frontages and the Primary Shopping Areas they sit within, are particularly sensitive to breaks in A1 retail, as this has an impact on footfall and affects shoppers' perceptions of parts of the centre.
 The retail function and character of a frontage, part of it or wider Primary Shopping Area will be considered to have been undermined (criterion 2 of the policy) when a non A1 retail use would, individually or cumulatively, change the perceived function of that part of the frontage away from one associated primarily with shopping.
-The impact of proposal(s) for non A1 retail will be assessed having regard to the extent of frontage, location and potential impact on shopper footfall at that location or in other parts of the centre.

-- 7.79 Active ground floor uses within Primary and Secondary Shopping Frontages, do not include office or residential.
-Whilst these uses contribute to the wider role of town centres, such uses on the ground floor do not contribute to the retail character and function of frontages, or longer term viability and vitality of a frontage or centre, as a focus and destination for shopping, leisure, entertainment, community and related uses. - 7.80 For the purposes of prior approval in relation to permitted development rights, the Primary Shopping Areas and, thereby, the Primary and Secondary Frontages, are defined as 'key shopping areas'.
+The impact of proposal(s) for non A1 retail will be assessed having regard to the extent of frontage, location and potential impact on shopper footfall at that location or in other parts of the centre. - 7.77 Active ground floor uses within Primary and Secondary Shopping Frontages, do not include office or residential.
+Whilst these uses contribute to the wider role of town centres, such uses on the ground floor do not contribute to the retail character and function of frontages, or longer term viability and vitality of a frontage or centre, as a focus and destination for shopping, leisure, entertainment, community and related uses. - 7.78 For the purposes of prior approval in relation to permitted development rights, the Primary Shopping Areas and, thereby, the Primary and Secondary Frontages, are defined as 'key shopping areas'.
 Therefore change of use to residential on the ground floor, within Primary Shopping Frontages and Secondary Shopping Frontages of designated town and district centres will not be considered acceptable.